longhorn/website/content/docs/0.8.1/best-practices.md

 For each volume, schedule at least one recurring backup.
 If you must run Longhorn in production without a backupstore, then schedule at least one recurring snapshot for each volume.

 Longhorn system will create snapshots automatically when rebuilding a replica.
 Recurring snapshots or backups can also automatically clean up the system-generated snapshot.

+## Guaranteed Engine CPU

+We recommend allowing Longhorn Engine to have guaranteed CPU allocation.
+The value is how many CPUs should be reserved for each Engine/Replica Instance Manager Pod created by Longhorn.
+By default, the value is 0.25 CPUs.
+For details, refer to the [settings reference.](../references/settings/#guaranteed-engine-cpu-experimental)